LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/java8/method_references.md

 Compares the persons by their last name and first name.

-## Interface With Multiple Methods
+## Interface or Class with Multiple Methods

 An interface with multiple methods is not a functional interface.
 Therefore, it is not a one liner to use method refereces or lamdas for it.
 Consider the exampe interface